CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/INF.2 data center and server room.txt

 ### 1.3 Delimitation

 The subject of this module are only data centers of medium type and quality.
 The security requirements described here are not sufficient to protect high-security data centers, such as those used in the banking sector.
-A high-security data center is different, especially in the points high availability, disaster tolerance, redundancy of components, resistance to natural hazards, energy efficiency and data security of the consideration here mean data centers.
+A high-security data center differs above all in terms of high availability, disaster tolerance, component redundancy, elemental damage resistance, energy efficiency and data security from the average data centers considered here.

 Furthermore, the present module is not suitable for small information networks with z.
 B. only one or very few servers or IT systems.
 An example of this is a small, medium-sized enterprise (SME) with few IT workstations and a server that is located in a separate room.
 In such cases, it is often sufficient to implement the INF.6 * protective cabinet / technical room * module.